 Though too numerous to list here, most of Newbury's historic treasures are catalogued in the town histories.
 Recorded with pictures and descriptions are not only the districts named above, but also sites and structures throughout the town in Newbury Center, South Newbury and West Newbury.

 Figure 4.
 Newbury Seminary complex, 1866.
-Source: UVM Land Use Change Program historic districts.
-The recommendations that follow are to some degree a restatement of Land Use Plan initiatives.
+Source: UVM Land Use Change Program

 Figure 5.
 Main St. in Wells River, 1880s.
 Source: UVM Land Use Change Program